Internal Governance Procedure - 61.02.01

 The technology cross-functional team assists with keeping the college’s technology infrastructure and applications current and robust to meet the educational and business needs of the college community by assisting with technology planning, advancements, applications, policies, standardization, and end-user competencies.

 Other Teams and Committees

 Other teams and committees function on the campus and are linked to one of the major groups listed in this governance procedure.
-Like the major governance groups, these teams and committees are encouraged to formalize a mission, membership, and anticipated outcomes as well.
+Like the major governance groups, these teams and committees are encouraged to formalize a mission, membership, and anticipated outcomes.

 Key College Plans and Decisions

 Integrated Core Work and Strategic Plan and Budget

 This plan combines the strategic plan, operating plan, and budget.
 Each January, the board approves the strategic plan and budget, which is submitted to the county government for approval.

 The academic plan outlines the major directions in academic program development, distance learning, instructional technology integration, program and outcomes assessment, faculty professional development, and learning resources deployment.
 The vice president of academic affairs oversees a process to revise the formal academic plan every year.
 Strategic components of the academic plan are reviewed by the planning council for inclusion in the integrated core work and strategic plan and budget.

 The administration and finance area develops its action plan to align with the current strategic plan.
 Updated annually, the plan outlines the major direction of all units in the area and includes core work and strategic work for a five-year period